 My experience with the code peer review process at Brightspot has enabled me to become a better developer, both as a code reviewer and as the employee receiving code peer review.
 Not only does this process help make me a better developer, but it ensures the long-term success and proper development of our product, Brightspot.

-Minimizing your mistakes and their impact
+Minimize your mistakes and their impact with effective code reviews

 This might seem like the most obvious advantage to the code peer review process, but it’s also one of the most important.
 When you’re working with the real pressures of time and budget, it’s easy to skip this step.
 Sure, you’re confident in your work, but even the best coders can go crossed-eyed from looking at their own work too long.
 Code review helps give a fresh set of eyes to identify bugs and simple coding errors before your product gets to the next step, making the process for getting the software to the customer more efficient.